 The process starts with a production meeting for the whole team: Editor, Production Editor, Features Editor, Sports Editor, Advertising Manager, Subscriptions Manager, Deliveries Manager (a new role in 2021: it used to be covered by the Subscriptions Manager), Sales Manager, and Accounts Manager.
 Everyone gives a brief update on the area they cover, and then we discuss the previous issue and any feedback we’ve had, and talk about ideas for the next issue.

-In our January meeting before each February–March issue, we agree prices for the following year for sales, subscriptions (hand-delivered and postal), and advertisements.
+In our January meeting before the February–March issue, we agree prices for the following year for sales, subscriptions (hand-delivered and postal), and advertisements.

 The Advertising Manager sends out emails to advertisers in February asking if they want to renew.
 Payments are made by cash, cheque or bank transfer, and ads are confirmed for the April–May issue: the Advertising Manager also sends the Subscriptions Manager a list of advertisers, as those in Sawston and Pampisford get a free subscription, and those elsewhere one free copy.